School-of-Life-Project/Portal/README.md

 We welcome contributions from any developers interested in this project.

-At the moment, the application is functional enough to be evaluated by end-users, but currently lacks documentation and has undergone very minimal testing.
+At the moment, the application is functional enough to be evaluated by end-users, but it lacks documentation and has undergone very minimal testing.
 The application's Course and Course Map formats are unlikely to undergo any significant breaking changes.

 ### For Developers